 A cosigner can be a parent, guardian, grandparent, relative, or any adult with an established credit history.
 In fact, Sallie Mae reports that 30% of applicants for their SmartOption loan apply with cosigners other than a parent.

 Cosigners agree to be responsible for the loan if the borrower is unable or unwilling to pay.
-In the lender’s view, a cosigner is a co-borrower and is fully responsible for the loan if the borrower defaults.
+In the lender’s view, a cosigner is a coborrower and is fully responsible for the loan if the primary borrower defaults.

 If it sounds serious, that's because it is.
-That’s why it’s extremely important to ensure that you are only taking out loans that you’ll be able to repay.
-(Use our free NitroScore tool to help crunch these numbers.
+It’s extremely important to ensure that you are only taking out loans you’ll be able to repay.
+(You can use our free NitroScore tool to help crunch the numbers.
 Be sure to hit “refine my score” to take into account all of your information.)

 Does everyone need a cosigner?

-Even if you can get a loan without a cosigner, it may still be a wise move to apply with one.
-Banks will base interest rates on the higher credit score, which usually comes from the cosigner.
+Even if you can get a student loan without a cosigner, it may still be wise to apply with one.
+Banks will base your interest rates on the higher credit score, which usually is the cosigner's.

-But even if the cosigner has a lower credit score than you do, a loan is still likely to come with a lower interest rate it there’s a cosigner.
+But even if the cosigner has a lower credit score than you do, your student loan is still likely to come with a lower interest rate it there’s a cosigner.
 That’s because the bank will be taking on less risk if there are two borrowers who can potentially repay the loan, instead of just one.

 The most obvious risk is that if you default on your loans, the cosigner will be on the hook for repayment.
 That’s why it’s so critical to find a loan that makes sense for both your and your cosigner’s financial situations.

-Many lenders allow cosigners to be released from loans after borrowers have established their own credit and have made a certain number of on-time payments.
+Many lenders allow a cosigner to be released from a loan after the primary borrower has established their own credit and made a certain number of on-time payments.
 This allows cosigners to be completely relieved of their obligations to repay the loan.
 However, it's important to check the terms of the cosigner release before you take out the loan — there's no guarantee that your cosigner will be able to be released.